Human Services Counseling

 Frequently Asked Questions

-Yes.
-We have three scholarships specifically dedicated to those who choose to study human services counseling:
+Yes, there are multiple scholarships dedicated to those who choose to study human services counseling.

 Human services is a broad field that encompasses a variety of pathways that aim to meet human needs and improve the quality of life for others.
 You can work in this field as either a professional or paraprofessional and specialize in fields including mental health, substance abuse, family care, disabilities, youth services, aging and more.